 Before you get started, it's important that you find out what finish you have on your wooden floor.

 New wooden floors: Most new wood floors are sealed with a polyurethane coating; they’re also stained or painted to protect the surface.
 These floors are easy to care for and are resistant to stains and water damage.

 Old wooden floors: In older homes the wooden floors are likely to have a soft, oiled finish, this oil soaks into the grain, hardens it and forms a top seal.
 If you have this kind of floor it will need to be looked after and protected with oil or wax.

 Lacquered or varnished finish: If your wood has a lacquered, varnished finish you’ll find they are not as resistant to moisture and wear as polyurethane sealants.
 This means that you will need to treat them the same as you would an oiled floor.

 Unsure what kind of finish your wooden floor has?
 Don’t worry – there's an easy way to find out.
 Just rub your finger across it and if no mark appears, the floor is surface-sealed.
 If a mark is left, the floor has been treated with a seal, oil finish or varnish.

 1. Start by vacuuming the floor to collect any dust, dirt or pet hair.
 If you are worried about scratches, use the soft floor-brush attachment of your vacuum.

 2. Get a mop and fill a bucket full of clean, warm water.
-Spray an everyday cleaner such as Orange Glo Hardwood directly on to a patch of the floor.
+Spray an everyday cleaner directly on to a patch of the floor.
 This is not suitable for waxed or oiled floors.

 4. For oiled floors simply use a bucket full of plain, warm water and mop as above.
 Change the water when it gets cloudy.
 Leave to air dry for 15 minutes, opening windows if appropriate.